CliMA/ClimaLand.jl/README.md

 This is the repository of the CliMA land model code.
 Here are some notable features:
 - ClimaLand has a modular design, models can be run as standalone (e.g., soil moisture only) or integrated (e.g., soil moisture and energy AND canopy AND snow, etc.)
 - ClimaLand is CPU and GPU compatible
-- ClimaLand welcome contributions: we welcome users to create a branch and extend our code.
+- ClimaLand welcome contributions: please feel free to reach out to us with questions about how to get started, create a branch, and extend our code.
 For example, a modeler might want to test a new stomatal conductance model.
 - ClimaLand provides APIs and UIs at multiple levels.

 ## Models

+In our code base, a "model" define a set of prognostic variables which must be timestepped.
+The equations which govern the time evolution likely contain parameters and are informed by parameterization and physical domain choices.
+Any ClimaLand model contains all of the information needed to evaluate these equations.
+Below are the current models we support:

 <strong> Component Models: </strong>

-- RichardsModel <: AbstractSoilModel <: AbstractImExModel <: AbstractModel [runnable w/o LandModel wrapper as well]
+- RichardsModel <: AbstractSoilModel <: AbstractModel (runnable in standalone mode, or as part of a land model)

-- EnergyHydrologyModel <: AbstractSoilModel <: AbstractImExModel <: AbstractModel [runnable w/o LandModel wrapper as well]
+- EnergyHydrologyModel <: AbstractSoilModel <: AbstractModel (runnable in standalone mode, or as part of a land model)

-- CanopyModel <: AbstractVegetationModel <: AbstractExpModel <: AbstractModel  [runnable w/o LandModel wrapper as well]
+- CanopyModel <: AbstractVegetationModel <: AbstractModel  (runnable in standalone mode, or as part of a land model)

-- SnowModel <: AbstractSnowModel <: AbstractExpModel <: AbstractModel [runnable w/o LandModel wrapper as well]
+- SnowModel <: AbstractSnowModel <: AbstractModel (runnable in standalone mode, or as part of a land model)

 <strong> Combined Models: </strong>

-- SoilCanopyModel <: AbstractLandModel <: AbstractImExModel <: AbstractModel (constructs the individual ComponentModels based on arguments)
+- SoilCanopyModel <: AbstractLandModel <: AbstractModel (an example of a land model, made of individual component models which are solved simultaneously but taking into account interactions between the components)

 ## Notes